schilkp/PLCC32_TestingProg/README.md

 # PLCC_TestingProg
 ### Philipp Schilk

-A board for programming/testing the SST39SF040 flasch IC.
+A board for programming/testing the SST39SF040 flash IC.
 It includes a PLCC32 Socket, breakouts of the Data, Address and Control Lines, and optional shift registers to drive the address lines during programming.